day8/re-frame/README.md

 (Less productively, they also like re-watching Rich Hickey videos, and wishing their hair was darker and more curly)

-I cannot stress enough what a big deal this is.
+The importance of this cannot be stressed enough.
 It may seem like a syntax curiosity at first but, when the penny drops for you on this, it tends to be a profound moment.
 And once you understand the importance of this concept at the language level,